Ireland

 Phlox paniculata

-Phlox, also known as flame flower, is originally a perennial native to North America.
-It quickly gained great popularity in European gardens and has been systematically cultivated since the 19th century.
-It is a classic perennial for cut bouquets, where in addition to its colorful flowers, it also delights with a delicate fragrance.
-Harvest when about half of the flowers in the inflorescence have bloomed; it will then last up to 10 days in a vase.
-Despite efforts to breed the most resilient cultivars, phlox remains exceptionally sensitive to climate and soil conditions, so we carefully ensure the correct site selection.
+Phlox is originally a perennial native to North America.
+It soon achieved great popularity in European gardens and has been systematically bred since the 19th century.
+It is a classic perennial for cutting into bouquets, where, in addition to colorful flowers, it also delights with a gentle fragrance.
+We harvest as soon as roughly half the flowers in the inflorescence have bloomed; then they last up to 10 days in a vase.
+Despite efforts to breed the most resistant cultivars, it remains true that Phlox reacts extremely sensitively to climate and soil conditions, so we carefully pay attention to the correct choice of site.
 The Sweet Summer series includes cultivars bred for greater resistance to fungal diseases.
-The cultivar Sweet Summer Dream captivates with warm pink flowers and a red eye.
-Its compact growth is also an advantage.
+The Sweet Summer Dream cultivar impresses with warm pink flowers with a red eye.
+Its advantage is also compact growth.

 Sold Out